webclinic017/horus/README.md

 ## TODOS

 ### General
-- SPIKE: Make use of Clippy (in the pipeline)
 - SPIKE: Make use of incode documentation
 - Apply performance tips from the rust perf book to the entire codebase
 - Make the whole project representable
 - Create tutorials on how to create a strategy, how to backtest a strategy, and how to run a strategy

-### Autoquant
-- Consider the case that no strategy has been found

 ### Backtesting
 - Implement backtesting based on fixed time intervals